-In order to approve a reverse mortgage, lenders require that all current owners sign on as borrowers.
+In order to approve a reverse mortgage, HUD lenders require that all current owners sign on as borrowers.
 This means that spouses, joint tenants, and tenants-in-common must be named and approved as borrowers on the loan agreement.
 Each borrower must be 62 or older, and must be living in the home as a principal residence.

 In a conventional forward mortgage the borrower makes payments to the lender.
-With each payment, the borrowers debt decreases and equity increases.
+With each payment, the borrower’s debt decreases and equity increases.
 In a reverse mortgage the opposite occurs.
-Since the lender makes payments to the borrower, the borrowers debt increases and equity decreases.
-Reverse mortgage lenders determine exactly how much may be borrowed based on the borrowers age and the homes present value.
+Since the lender makes payments to the borrower, the borrower’s debt increases and equity decreases.
+Reverse mortgage lenders determine exactly how much may be borrowed based on the borrower’s age and the home’s present value.

 Most reverse mortgage loans do not have to be repaid until the borrower dies.
-However, if the borrower moves to a new principal residence, leaves the home for more than 12 consecutive months, fails to pay property taxes or hazard insurance, or doesnt make needed home repairs, the entire loan may become immediately due and payable.
+However, if the borrower moves to a new principal residence, leaves the home for more than 12 consecutive months, fails to pay property taxes or hazard insurance, or doesn’t make needed home repairs, the entire loan may become immediately due and payable.
 At such point, if the borrower is unable to fully repay, the lender may foreclose.

 Types of Reverse Mortgages

-Single purpose reverse mortgages, are products offered by some state and local government agencies and nonprofit organizations.
+Single purpose reverse mortgages are products offered by some state and local government agencies and nonprofit organizations.

 Loan Proceeds and Service Fees

 Just like other home loans, reverse mortgage expenses include origination fees, servicing and set aside fees, and closing costs.
-The main difference is that with a reverse mortgage, such fees do not need to be paid up-front, but are added to the loans balance.
-Another difference is that HECM lenders require borrowers to purchase a Mortgage Insurance Premium (MIP) to make sure that regardless of how much the borrower actually receives the amount owed cannot be greater than the homes ending market value.
+The main difference is that with a reverse mortgage, such fees do not need to be paid up-front, but are added to the loan’s balance.
+Another difference is that HECM lenders require borrowers to purchase a Mortgage Insurance Premium (MIP) to make sure that regardless of how much the borrower actually receives, the amount owed cannot be greater than the home’s ending market value.